suma-gitrep/help-app/README.md

 # Group-08 section-02
 # help-app

-This an app for Health Emergency Lifeline Program.
+This an app for Health Emergency Lifeline Program1.
 HELP buys and then leases equipment to subscribers within Nodaway County to use to signal when a medical emergency occurs.

 - [Source](https://github.com/suma-gitrep/help-app)